 Financial instruments that subject the Company to credit risk consist primarily of cash, long-term investments, and accounts receivable.
 To minimize its exposure to credit risk, the Company invests surplus cash in short-term deposits that are fully guaranteed by the Company's financial banker, a major Canadian chartered bank.
-As the Company is a research and development company, the Company's exposure to credit risk, including for accounts receivable amounts, is not considered to be significant.
+As the Company is a research and development company, the Company's exposure to credit risk for accounts receivable amounts is not considered to be significant.
+The Company's exposure to credit risk for long-term investments is considered to be significant.